Python Tutorial - Master Python Programming For Beginners from Scratch

 ValueError: too many values to unpack (expected 2)

-The reason for this error is that the right hand side returns three values while the left hand side only has two variables.
+This error is because the right-hand side returns three values while the left-hand side only has two variables.

 x, y, _ = 10, 20, 30

-Typically, you use the dummy variable in unpacking when you don’t care and use its value after that.
+Typically, you use the dummy variable to unpack when you don’t care and use its value afterward.

 Extended unpacking using the * operator